google/grr-doc/docs/investigating-with-grr/hunts/starting.md

 3. Set any output plugins, such as receiving an email for each result.

 5. Set Hunt Rules.
 Most commonly this is used to select a specific platform target, e.g. Windows.
+See the [Rules section](rules.md).

 6. Click Run